 Most student teachers complete their practicum at the ELC.
 During this period, they learn a great deal about the ELC, its resources, policies, and procedures.
 Such teachers are provided with a mentor when they assume their own class for the first time.
 Mentors receive a small stipend for the time they spend with the new teacher providing guidance and answering questions.
-Program supervisors coordinate mentoring.
+Skill area supervisors and the Curriculum Coordinator coordinate mentoring.
 First-time teachers should initially go to their mentors with questions they may have.
-If the mentor does not have the needed information, he/she will ask the program supervisor, and then inform the first-time teacher.
+If the mentor does not have the needed information, he/she will ask the skill area supervisor, and then inform the first-time teacher.

 1.2 Teacher Expectations

 1.2.1 Principled Pedagogical Practices of ELC Teachers